 You also need to remember that if your dog swallows fragments of something synthetic like plastic or rubber, this can’t be broken down by their digestive system and so has the potential to cause health issues.

-The Best Dental Chews for Dogs Made Only From Natural Products
+The Best Dog Dental Chews Made Only From Natural Products

 Virbac C.E.T.
 Enzymatic Oral Hygiene Chews